 Keep the gas tank filled to around a quarter of a tank.
 A full tank adds extra weight.
 This could add unnecessary complications to the shipping process.
 With international shipping, the tank must have a ¼ tank or less.
 Entry refusal is possible if the tank is too full.
 You can always refuel your vehicle at its new destination.

-9. Repair any tears or openings and bolt down any covers.
+9. Repair any tears or openings and bolt down any covers

 10. Remove any detachable parts